Bit-Apps-Pro/file-manager/readme.txt

 = Invalid backend configuration.
 Readable volumes not available. =

 Please check your file permission from your hosting panel.
-The permission must be 0755 for file/folder.
+The permission must be 0755 for file/folder, this means the path you have set must be readable by php process.
 If you are using a vps(virtual private server) then you must ensure that the owner of your installation is PHP aka www-data.
 Another reason could be wrong root folder path/url.
 Inserting a correct root folder path/URL should fix the issue.

-= I can not upload larger files then \*MB =
+= I can not upload larger files then 2 MB =

 You can upload any size of file.
 Bit file manager plugin uploads files in chunks.
 So a very large file can be easily uploaded & downloaded.